Investigating and handling alerts

 Resolving the issue at the source (

 Some alerts aren’t actionable and there is no way to improve it by altering the rule.
 In such cases, it’s OK to drop the alert.
 You can do so within the configuration hierarchy.
-See Remove alert rules.
+See the documentation for removing alert rules.

 This can also be a temporary mitigation while a more lasting solution gets implemented.